Mobile Home on Wheels: Your Ultimate Travel Companion

 Install Campervan Flooring

-Johan inspected the Van for rust and other damages shortly after the vehicle arrived.
+Johan inspected the Van for rust and other damage shortly after the vehicle arrived.
 There was rust underneath the painted floor, so he had to strip the floor and remove the rust before applying treatment.
 After that, he followed a few steps to install the campervan floor insulation.
 However, installing the vinyl flooring on the campervan floor was one of the last steps in the Campervan DIY van conversion process.

 Van Insulation and Soundproofing